 - 1 to 2 eggs

-3 Add the green sliced chard leaves to the sauté pan.
+3 Add the sliced chard leaves, season with salt and pepper: Add the green sliced chard leaves to the sauté pan.
 Use tongs to turn the leaves over in the pan so that the leaves get coated with some of the olive oil and the onions and mushrooms are well mixed in with the leaves.
 Sprinkle with salt and pepper.